ThatSpaceGuy/CCA-Full-Stack/ReadMe.md

 * 0.9 - Update information for checking of aggregation on the newly grown cluster
 * 1.0 - Functional cluster-cluster aggregation behavior ending with one cluster

+* 1.1 - Design and set-up SQL database
 * 2.0 - Full-Stack storage of particle and cluster movement history

 * 3.0 - Change a moment in history and save the new alternate history